redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 GitHub, by contrast, is a website and server used for *storing* Git repositories and their files.
 It also has a few other key functions that I won't get into here.

 What makes the distinction between Git and GitHub murkier is that, as their similar names might suggest, they are often used in tandem.
-Project developers will version control their code—and docs, as I'll describe further below— on their local computer using Git.
-When they are ready, they will "push" their files and the accompanying Git history to GitHub, where the files and Git history can be accessed by their co-developers.
+Project developers will version control their code on their local computer using Git.
+When they are ready, they will "push" their files and accompanying Git history to GitHub, where the files and Git history can be accessed by their co-developers.

 While I won't describe them in detail here, you should know that GitHub isn't the only Git storage and orchestration website out there.
 [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/product) are two other examples.